-The Rock Ptarmigan, unlike most others on this list, is a bird that lives in Iceland throughout the year.
+The Rock Ptarmigan, much like the Common Raven, lives in Iceland throughout the year.
+But unlike the raven, it keeps itself far away from human settlements.
 A rather sedentary species, it prefers walking to flying and thus relies on its seasonal camouflage for protection.

 Photo by Christels